-The Sierra Club writes in strong support for Hermosa Beach pursuing Community Choice Aggregation (CCA), and specifically for developing a feasibility study of joining the Clean Power Alliance at the 100% renewable energy default rate.
+The Sierra Club writes in strong support for Hermosa Beach pursuing Community Choice Aggregation (CCA), and specifically for joining the Clean Power Alliance at the 100% renewable energy default rate.

 The City of Hermosa Beach has long been a leader in addressing greenhouse gas (GHG) emissions and has committed itself to the GHG emissions reductions spelled out in the Kyoto Protocol.
 In pursuit of these goals, the City of Hermosa Beach was one of the first cities in the South Bay to seriously consider the CCA model.